davidfowl/DocsStaging/aspnet/SystemWebToAspNetCore.md

 | Date  | Mon, 27 Jul 2020 01:45:55 GMT |

 The above example chunkes the response body (see the transfer encoding header in the response) instead of setting a content length.
-The above example throws a server side exception because headers are mutated after the response goes out:
+The example also throws a server side exception because headers are mutated after the response goes out:

 ![image](https://user-images.githubusercontent.com/95136/88474495-c5ce1b00-cedb-11ea-9688-f861b5afe68a.png)